 If something grabs your attention, carry it in your mind and heart as you walk.
 Let it preach to you for a while.
 Allow it to draw you into dialogue with the One who imagined it and made it.
 Let it roll up into gratitude for the beauty, mercy and wisdom he has surrounded us with.

 End with “thank you.”

 Adam S. McHugh (ThM, Princeton Theological Seminary) is an ordained Presbyterian minister and spiritual director.
 He has served at two Presbyterian churches, as a hospice chaplain and as campus staff with InterVarsity Christian Fellowship.
 He is also the author of Introverts in the Church and lives in Santa Barbara, California.

 Now for the formals: This excerpt is taken from The Listening Life by Adam S. McHugh.
 Copyright (c) 2015 by Adam S. McHugh.
 Used by permission of InterVarsity Press, P.O.
 Box 1400, Downers Grove, IL 60515-1426.

 Every month I send out a list of what I’m currently reading, along with a secret post you won’t find anywhere else.
-Sign up here an choose The Bench to receive that note in your inbox each month.
+Sign up here to receive that note in your inbox each month.
 Happy walking.